12 Best Places to Sell Coins Online

 When you send in coins, there is no minimum consignment amount.
 You’ll have to pay 5% for coins and banknotes that sell for under $1,000.
 You won’t have to pay any fee if the coins or banknotes sell for over $1,000.

 There are some instant cash advances available.
-But in most cases, you’ll only receive payment after the item sells.
+However, in most cases, you’ll only receive payment after the item has sold.

-If you consign your coins, you’ll have to ship the coins for the company to auction for you.
+If you consign your coins, you’ll need to ship them to the company for auction.
 With the consignment option, you are trusting Heritage Auctions to get the best price for your coins before you are paid for them.

 When your coins sell, you’ll pay a 10% fee to Heritage Auctions.
 Unfortunately, you won’t receive your settlement check until 45 days after the auction closes.